GraphUniverse: Synthetic Graph Generation for Evaluating Inductive Generalization: Benchmarking

 \subsection{Experimental Setup}

-\paragraph{Implementation.} All experiments are conducted using the TopoBench benchmarking framework~\citep{telyatnikov2024topobench}, which we extend with a custom GraphUniverse loader to systematically define and iterate over graph generation parameters.\footnote{ Code and config. files to reproduce all experiments will be made publicly available upon acceptance.} Across our benchmarking, we evaluate models in both inductive and transductive settings on two distinct tasks: node-level community detection (classification) and graph-level triangle counting (regression).
+\paragraph{Implementation.} All experiments are conducted using the TopoBench benchmarking framework~\citep{telyatnikov2024topobench}, which we extend with a custom GraphUniverse loader to systematically define and iterate over graph generation parameters.
+Across our benchmarking, we evaluate models in both inductive and transductive settings on two distinct tasks: node-level community detection (classification) and graph-level triangle counting (regression).
 Unless otherwise specified, we consider a set of fixed dataset generation parameters---such as the number of graphs in inductive settings (1000), or the number of nodes in transductive ones (1000)---to ensure a consistent baseline across experiments (defaults lists in Appendix \ref{appendix:graphuniverse_parameters}).